adamyodinsky/data_downloader/README.md

 `helpers.py` contains helpers functions, which can be also called "utils", right now containing only a "load_config" function.
 `timescale.py` A class file that encapsulates all the functionality that we need for interacting with our timescaleDB.
 `yahoo.py` A class file that encapsulates all the functionality that we need for interacting with yahoo API for getting data about stocks.

+## What's next?

+- Handle data about the finances and fundamentals of the companies.